kalyanic93/kalyanic93/README.md

-- 👋 Hi, I’m @kalyanic93
+- 👋 Hi, I’m Kalyani Chaudhuri
-- 👀 I’m a PhD student in economics...
+- 👀 Pursuing an economics PhD at UC Davis...
-- 🌱 ...just getting started on Github!
+- 🌱 ...Building experiments using OTree and Qualtrics
-- 📫 Reach me on Twitter @kalyanich93
+- 📫 Email me kalyanic@ucdavis.edu

 <!---
 kalyanic93/kalyanic93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.